Orange-OpenSource/ods-flutter/app/assets/ic_about_terms_of_service.md

 ### ARTICLE 7 – SUSPENSION AND TERMINATION

-Orange Innovation reserves the right to stop providing the Service in the GOOGLE Inc, Google Play Store without prior notice and without penalty.
+Orange Innovation reserves the right to stop providing the Service in the mobile Store without prior notice and without penalty.
 Orange Innovation may at any time permanently stop providing the Service.

 Upon termination, the User will still be bound by the guarantees made and by the exclusions and limitations of Orange Innovation liability.
 In addition, Orange Innovation will not be liable to Users or any third party for any termination of access to the Service.